P.E at Green End

 Pupils recall knowledge by revisiting the key fundamental movement skills on a weekly basis in EYFS and KS1 and then applying these skills in KS2.

-The model of “I do, We do, You do” and “Know it, Show it” is used across school to support the development of skills
+The model of “I do, We do, You do” is used across school to support the development of skills

 Rules, strategies and tactics